 Use the Microsoft Student Discount: Free

-Microsoft offers students attending certain universities and high schools the ability to activate Windows 10 Education for free.
-Teachers can get Windows 10 Education for $14.99.
-You can see if your school is eligible and download your free key here.
+Microsoft offers students attending certain universities and high schools the ability to get Windows 10 for free by allowing them to activate Windows 10 Education for free.
+Meanwhile, teachers can get Windows 10 Education for $14.99.
+You can see if your school is eligible and download your free Windows 10 key here.
 The key is yours even after you graduate.

 But is Windows 10 Education any different from Windows 10 Home?
 It’s actually better.
 Windows 10 Education is the same as Windows 10 Enterprise, which Microsoft calls the most robust version of Windows 10.
 The OS has features targeting security, device control and management and deployment that Windows 10 Home lacks.
 Unlike Windows 10 Home, Windows 10 Education has client and host remote desktop and remote app i(nstead of client only), Hyper-V (Microsoft’s hypervisor) and extra apps, like AppLocker and BitLocker.
 Although, it’s likely you won’t ever use any of those bonus features.